-The Federal Government intends to increase funds for the Higher Education Pact 2020 to a total of over 7 billion euros between 2011 and 2015 - an increase of 2.2 billion euros.
+The Federal Government is increasing funds for the Higher Education Pact 2020 by 2.2 billion euros to a total of over 7 billion euros between 2011 and 2015.
 The Länder will also contribute comparable additional funds to secure the total finances.
 To complete the second phase of the Pact, an additional 2.7 billion euros of Federal funding is planned until 2018.
 This is 1.7 billion euros more than previously stipulated.
 In times when finances are tight, this decision of the Federal Government and the Länder demonstrates a clear commitment to education and research in Germany.

 According to projections published by the KMK in January 2012, around 300 000 more university entrants that previously predicted are expected in the second programme phase of the Higher Education Pact 2020 between 2011 and 2015.
 Consequently, the Federal Government and the Länder now want to finance an additional 625,000 university entrants in this time period.
 This is twice as many as originally stipulated in 2009.
 Institutions of higher education are thus receiving a clear signal to initiate the steps necessary to expand study opportunities.
 The additional study opportunities ensure that students in our country, as well as interested students from abroad, are able to pursue their desired courses of study.